Where to play outside with toddlers and children under age five.

-So many fun outdoor adventures await for you and your small child.
+So many fun outdoor adventures await you and your small child.
 Unplug, roll around, be together, get dirt under your fingernails!
 Preschoolers, toddlers in the fresh air?
 Bring it on!
-Here's a round-up of great outdoor adventures so you can play outside with your little kid (many are also great for bigger kids!):
+From the best parks and playgrounds in the East Bay to hidden hikes and animal visits, here’s a round-up of great outdoor adventures so you can play outside with your little kid (many are also great for bigger kids!).

 - Go back in time at Ardenwood Farms.
 Since it is a working farm, the daily activities change from season to season so no two visits will be exactly alike.

 - Visit Cal.
 Scooter around the paths or run around the lawns at Cal before or after dipping your toes in the creek.

 - Throw pebbles in the water.
 San Leandro’s Marina Park features a flat, waterfront path with a rocky shoreline for walking, biking, scootering, and pushing a stroller with a view of the Bay that can’t be beaten on a sunny day.

 - Fly a kite (especially this super easy-to-fly kind of kite) on the Berkeley Marina or your favorite windy spot for kites.